Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps XMMWORD PTR [rsp],xmm0
 ```

-Clang again produces most consistent code, however best is produced for GLM library without SIMD support enabled, it is best result of all tested libraries:
+Clang again produced most consistent code, however the best is produced for GLM library without SIMD support enabled, it is the best result of all tested libraries:

 ```x86asm
 mov         rax,qword ptr [testData]